Guelph Family Dentistry - Guelph

 Finishing Touches

-When we’re determining the cost of your dental bonding treatment we look at these important factors:
+When determining the cost of your dental bonding treatment, we consider the following factors:

-• How much composite resin will be needed to complete the treatment.
+• The amount of composite resin needed for the treatment.

-• Where the teeth in question are located in your mouth.
+• The location of the teeth in your mouth.

-Remember, no dentist can give you an accurate quote over the phone.
-After an examination, we would love to provide you with an accurate quote in person so that you can find out your final costs and make an informed decision.
+Remember, it’s difficult to provide an accurate quote over the phone.
+After a thorough examination, we’ll be happy to give you a precise estimate in person, so you can understand the final costs and make an informed decision.

 Contact us today